 Every business attempts to capitalize on the holidays.
 In a season of sales, how do you get yours noticed?
-Here are some ideas to brighten your holiday marketing results.
+Here are some holiday marketing tips to brighten your holiday marketing results.

 Add Holiday Sparkle to Your Digital World